Skip to content

 Baby brain: Its real but its not all negative as you might have thought

 As it turns out, ‘ baby brain ’ is real – but it’s not all negative.
-It’s an age-old idea that expectant moms are typically ‘scatty’ but now it’s being backed up by science.
+It’s an age-old idea that expectant moms are typically ‘scatty’, but now it’s being backed up by science.
 Australian researchers at Deakin University have found that memory recollection is significantly reduced in pregnant women in comparison to those who aren’t expecting.
+This means you’re more likely to forget where you put your car keys if you’re eating for two, but scientists still can’t tell you why.

 1. Your brain becomes more compact